calbertsen/covafillr/README.md

     ## -I/usr/local/include/JAGS
     ## -L/usr/local/lib -ljags

 The package will only be installed with the JAGS module if the configure argument `--with-jags` is given.
+Note that the package must be compiled with the same compiler as `JAGS`.

 On Windows, the `R` package `rjags` is used to find the paths. `covafillr` can be installed without using `rjags` by setting a system variable `JAGS_ROOT` to the folder where `JAGS` is installed, e.g., by running